-If unable to wash clothes and bedding, items can be placed in sealed plastic bags for 48 hours.
+If unable to wash clothes and bedding, items can be placed in sealed bags for 48 hours.
 Lice will die within 48 hours after removal of the host.

 The two topical treatment options include permethrin 1% cream and pyrethrins 0.33% with piperonyl butoxide 4%.
 Permethrin works by inhibiting sodium ion influx in neuronal membranes of parasites that leads to paralysis and death.